craicoverflow/craicoverflow.github.io/_posts/2018-06-06-a-month-in-india-delhi.md

 Auto rickshaws, better known as tuk tuks, are a fun and inexpensive way to get around.
 If you've been to Asia before chances are you've already been in one.
 I'd recommend that you download [Grab](https://r.grab.com/grabeyygnut4) (ride-sharing app like Uber) to remove a lot of the hassle involved in trying to get to your destination and for a fair price.

-If you're old fashioned or if you just want to practice your bargaining skills, have an idea of how much it should cost.
+If you're old fashioned or if you just want to brush up on your bargaining skills, you should first have an idea of how much it should cost.
 As of 2018 a tuk tuk in Delhi is Rs 25 for the first 2 kilometres and around Rs 8 per kilometre after that.
 Delhi Traffic Police provide this [handy calculator](https://delhitrafficpolice.nic.in/public-interface/auto-rickshaw-taxi-fare-calculator/) to tell you how much your fare should cost.

 Be aware though: unless the taxi is using a meter you will always pay more for it than the locals.
 Just another reason to use Grab 😉.